jariarkko/psgeo/doc/Psgeo-Intro.md

 By default, Psgeo uses the Planetskier/Planetcaver databases, but you can tailor it by:

 * Adding query parameters to your URL.
-The parameter "lang" can be used to specify language for the UI.
-Currently supported languages are "fi" and "en" for Finnish and English, respectively.
-  The "cavemaps" parameter, when set to "true" makes the UI behave as primarily showing cave maps for caves that have them.
-The "luolaseura" parameter, when set to "true" makes the UI tailored for the Finnish Caving Association.
+See the separate section on query parameters.
 * Psgeo.js tailorable parameters.
 At the beginning of the file there are some parameters that can be modified.
 These can be used to set the database you want to feed from, for instance.
 There are